hirefrank/equinox-scheduler/README.md

 ------------ | -------------
 cookie | **Required**.
-The user's EqAuth.v1= equinox.com cookie; used for authentication days_in_advance | The number of days in advance to scan the Equinox Calendar (default: 45) calendar | The Google Calendar Id use for adding events (default: User's default Google Calendar) calendar_hours_frequency | Frequency in hours to sync the Equinox and Google Calendars (default: 4) reserve_minutes_frequency | Frequency in minutes to scan the calendar for classes to reserve (default: 5) prefill_days_frequency | Frequency in days to add regular classes to the Equinox Calendar (default: 14)
+The user's EqAuth.v1= equinox.com cookie; used for authentication days_in_advance | The number of days in advance to scan the Equinox Calendar (default: 45) calendar | The Google Calendar Id used for adding events (default: User's default Google Calendar) calendar_hours_frequency | Frequency in hours to sync the Equinox and Google Calendars (default: 4) reserve_minutes_frequency | Frequency in minutes to scan the calendar for classes to reserve (default: 5) prefill_days_frequency | Frequency in days to add regular classes to the Equinox Calendar (default: 14)